Curse of 1940: End of the Curse

 The Rangers stormed through the 1993–94 regular season, scoring 112 points en route to clinching their second Presidents' Trophy in three years.
-They swept aside the Islanders in the first round of the playoffs and defeated the Washington Capitals in five games in the second round before meeting the Devils (whom they had beaten in the 1992 Patrick Division Semifinals) in the Eastern Conference Finals.
-Devils fans had picked up the "1940!" chant and the curse myth from Islander fans, and curiously, the hockey seating capacity of the Devils' home arena, the Brendan Byrne Arena (later renamed the Continental Airlines Arena and then Izod Center), was 19,040.
+They swept aside the Islanders in the first round of the playoffs and defeated the Washington Capitals in five games in the second round before meeting the Devils (whom they had beaten in the 1992 Patrick Division semifinals) in the Eastern Conference finals.
+Devils fans had picked up the "1940!" chant and the curse myth from Islander fans, and the hockey seating capacity of the Devils' home arena, the Brendan Byrne Arena (later renamed the Continental Airlines Arena and then Izod Center), was 19,040.
 With the Rangers trailing the series three games to two and facing elimination, it looked as though the curse was at work again.
 However, Rangers captain Mark Messier challenged the New York media by "guaranteeing" his team would win Game 6: "We know we're going in there to win Game 6 and bringing it back for Game 7.
 We feel we can win it and we feel we are going to win it."
 The New York Post and New York Daily News both carried back pages offering Messier's guarantee: "We'll Win Tonight."
 Ranger coach Mike Keenan said of the guarantee: "Mark was sending a message to his teammates that he believed together we could win.
 He put on an amazing performance to make sure it happened."